 Members typically become engaged in one or more personal or group projects.

 Please fill out the following form to request access for the respective labs.
-Specific trainings are required and will begin following the start of the fall semester.
+Specific trainings are required and will begin following the start of the summer session.
 After filling out the form, you will receive an email once training timeslots become available.

-This lab space houses power supplies, signal generators, oscilloscopes, 3D printers, hand tools, drill, dremel, adhesives, and a medley of electrical components, sensors, and actuators.
+This lab space houses power supplies, signal generators, oscilloscopes, hand tools, drills, and a medley of electrical components, sensors, and actuators.

-This lab space houses a laser cutter, more 3D printers, a drill press, and a wide assortment of extra hand tools.
+This lab space houses a laser cutter, 3D printers, drill press, tabletop saw, adhesives, and a wide assortment of extra hand tools.

 Board members may also be contacted over the Maker Club Slack: